ProZ.com global directory of translation services

 Preferring to sight bid, and give my final price right at the beginning, I have four categories which are also pricing, production and delivery guidelines.
 The advantage is that even if you do not read the languages you can at least count pages, which is how I make a firm bid.
 Secondly all parties know the cost for services before the work commences.

 I am not the only professional translator in the family.
 Moreover some of my language students are professional translators themselves.
+Certified True Translations -- Our Specialty Feel free to send me a trial passage for evaluation

-Keywords: chinese, japanese, english, science, technology, IT,
+Keywords: japanese, english, science, technology, IT,

 Profile last updated